 An image must have good "eye flow".
 This is why we must have a prominent centre of interest and also consist of other secondary elements that will guide the eye into and around the picture toward the main subject matter.

-As an exercise, Hand a bunch of photos to a friend and ask the friend to select the one they like best.
+As an exercise, hand a bunch of photos to a friend and ask them to select the one they like best.
 Take a look, I think you'll find it's the one with the least amount of distractions and one which has the most simplistic composition.

-If you were attending a concert, you wouldn't select a seat with a ruddy great pillar standing in front of you, would you?
+If you were attending a concert, you wouldn't select a seat that has a great pillar or something obstructing your view, would you?
 Nor would you want to take a photograph like that either.
-So, as you are sizing up the scene, check thoroughly through the viewfinder for any intrusions, obstructions or unwanted matter.
-If there is something that you wish to exclude, simply pick up your camera and move it either left or right of where you are standing, till the obstruction is cleared from view.
+So, as you are sizing up the scene, check thoroughly through the viewfinder for any (frame-side) intrusions, obstructions or unwanted matter.
+If there is something that you wish to exclude, simply pick up your camera and move it either left or right from where you are standing, till the obstruction is cleared from view.
 And vice-versa, the same applies if there is something you find that you would like to include in the scene, as long as it doesn't detract from the overall image.

-Polarising filters: Polarising filters are very popular and can be very useful in landscape photography.
-They deepen blue skies, make clouds appear whiter, enhance, or "saturate" colours, as the term implies and can make glare, or reflections simply disappear from surfaces such as glass, water, foliage, etc.
+Polarising filters are very popular and can be very useful in landscape photography.
+They deepen blue skies, make clouds appear whiter, enhance or "saturate" colours, as the term implies and can make glare or reflections simply disappear from surfaces such as glass, water, foliage, etc.

-To get the best from your polariser, it should be used at right angles (90 degrees) to the sun.
+To get the best from your polarizer, it should be used at right angles (90 degrees) to the sun.
 In other words, from a northerly or southerly aspect.

 The best times are between just after sunrise and mid morning and mid afternoon and just before sunset.
-Be aware you will lose about two stops of light using a polariser.
+Be aware you will lose about two stops of light using a polarizer.

 In part (2) we talked about "horizon lines" and "rule of thirds" and the use of the camera in both "landscape" (horizontal) and "portrait" (vertical) modes.